 Social work is a burgeoning field, with the U.S. Bureau of Labor Statistics projecting faster-than-average growth over the next decade.
 This includes expanding opportunities for social workers in healthcare.
 This promising outlook reflects several key trends:

-- A growing focus on mental health: With an increasing emphasis on mental health and holistic care, LCSWs are discovering new opportunities in hospitals, clinics, and diverse healthcare settings.
+- A growing focus on mental health: With an increasing emphasis on mental health and holistic care, LCSWs are discovering new job opportunities in hospitals, clinics, and diverse healthcare settings.

 - Stronger earning potential: Social workers in healthcare typically command higher salaries than in other industries, according to BLS wage data, making it a financially rewarding career choice.